 - The lawful justification for sending you marketing communications about our business, services and news is because we have a legitimate business interest for your data to be used for this specific purpose.
-You are in complete control of your data and can choose not to receive these messages, either when you first provide your data, or in every communication we send you afterwards.
+You are in complete control of your data and can choose not to receive these messages, either when you first provide your data, in every communication we send you afterwards by following the opt-out links on the communication or by contacting us.
 These marketing communications include:

 - Email notifications and letters where you have provided us with your email address

 - Postal / telephone marketing, though we shall always cheque telephone numbers against the Telephone and Corporate Telephone Preference Services and will only make telephone calls to you where your number is listed if you have told us that we may do so.

 - We may also match the data we collect with other data that we hold about you if you have been connected with Inbay before.
 We do this to build up a picture of your personal preferences and understand how you use Inbay so that we only send you relevant messages

 Disclosing your Personal Data